A Guide to Self-Employed Bookkeeping UK

 If you are a small business and do not like technology, you can keep your records on paper.
 Stationery shops and places like Amazon sell books and paper with columns for recording income and expenses.

 The government has long-term plans called “Making Tax Digital.”
 This means that future tax returns must be submitted using approved software.
-Choosing the best way to complete business bookkeeping is one consideration.
+Choosing the best way to handle business bookkeeping is an important consideration.

 Self-Employed Bookkeeping Example